himanshuojha2000/100Projects/README.md

 A **dark/light mode color toggle switch** that allows users to change the background and UI theme with a single click.
 Uses CSS variables for smooth theme transitions.
 🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P18 - Auto Typing Text Effect ⌨️✨
+An **animated text effect** where words appear one by one as if they are being typed automatically.
+After completion, they are erased and replaced with the next word.
+Ideal for headings and introduction sections.
+🛠 **Tech Used:** HTML, CSS, JavaScript

 ---

 ## 🌟 How to Use